AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 <img src="resources/globus_file_manager_two_pane_button.png" alt="Globus File Manager Two Pane Button" width="750"/>

 You should now be in two-pane viewing mode.
-We will now set the source collection in the left-hand pane, noting that the actual side really doesn’t matter.
+We will now set the source collection in the left-hand pane, noting that the actual side really doesn't matter.
 Click on the left-hand Collection Search bar on the top left of the window.

 <img src="resources/globus_file_manager_collection_search_button.png" alt="Globus File Manager Collection Search Button" width="1000"/>